 Winner by 7%

-KMart rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 12921 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "What does the leadership team need to get better at?".
+KMart rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 12958 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "How would you rate your CEO?".

-KMart rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9307 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Do you believe you're paid fairly?".
+KMart rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9329 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you satisfied with your stock/equity compensation?" and "Are you satisfied with your Benefits?".

-KMart rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8321 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Do you look forward to interacting with your coworkers?".
+KMart rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8342 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "How would you rate the quality of your coworkers?".

-KMart rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8238 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's the work pace at your company?" and "Do you have a close friend at work?".
+KMart rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8259 ratings from employees of the two companies.
+Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "Is your work environment positive or negative?".

-KMart rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10467 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What would you most like to see improved at your company?".
+KMart rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10500 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "How confident are you about the future success of your company?".